 Although real-life proves time and time again that get rich quick schemes never play out as intended, the temptation to hop aboard the money train often proves too tempting to resist.
 Plus, it’s quite easy for the fraudsters to deceptively describe the endeavors as legitimate, setting people at ease long enough for them to sign up and see the truth.
 By that point, it’s often too late to jump ship, which is why ponzi schemes, pyramid schemes, and other types of investment fraud continue to prevail.

-Fortunately, you can explore the difference between a ponzi scheme and a pyramid scheme to stay savvy and easily avoid tricks in the future.
+Fortunately, you can explore the difference between the ponzi scheme and pyramid scheme to stay savvy and easily avoid tricks in the future.
 Ready to get started?
 Here’s just what you need to know about these two types of investment fraud.

 Ponzi Scheme, Defined

 A ponzi scheme starts with an investor hyping up a hot investment with a shockingly high return in a short period of time.
 After that, they collect funds from all the interested individuals that they reel in, all-knowing full well that the investment will never payout as described.

 As their plan pays out, they may use funds from the newest investors to pay the old and keep the hype going for as long as possible.
 Then, to draw the final curtain, they either nickel and dime the investments to death with management fees or simply skip town with the cash in hand.

 The first ponzi scheme coined the phrase as Charles Ponzi swindled tons of people out of nearly $15 million by hyping up the riches that could be gained with postal reply coupons.
 It was all a lie, of course, yet no one knew that until it was too late to get their money back.